SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/README.md

 This project represents an archetypical theia-editor for a cinco-cloud product.

 ## Structure
-- `vsocde-extensions` contains all extensions, that can be developed withing vscode.
+- `vsocde-extensions` contains all extensions, that can be developed within vscode.
 They are used inside the theia editor by installing the packaged *.vsix into the `editor/browser-app/plugins`-folder.
 - `editor` contains a eclipse theia-editor-project with all needed theia-extensions and files

 ## Getting started